 Most people believe that quitting smoking is about conquering the physical addiction to nicotine.
 The truth is, nicotine is actually pretty weak.

 It has a short half-life.
-Within 2 hours of your last cigarette, 50% of the nicotine in your body is already gone.
-Within 3 to 5 days of quitting, the rest is out of your system entirely.
+Within just 2 hours of your last cigarette, 50% of the nicotine in your body is already gone, and within 3 to 5 days of quitting, the rest is out of your system entirely.
+Which means the physical addiction to nicotine takes a few days to beat, not weeks, not months, just a handful of days.

 That's because the cravings aren't coming from your body.
+They're coming from your mind.

 The addiction to smoking is only 12% physical.
 The other 88% is mental.